bmalia/de-dotfiles/README.md

 5. Get everything enabled \
 [TBA]
 > [!NOTE]
 > My Hyprlock config uses a licensed font: Swear Display.
 If you don't own this font, you'll need to switch it out for something you do.
-This can be done by changing the `clock-font` variable in `hyprlock.config`.
+This can be done by changing the `clock-font` variable in `hyprlock.conf`.